 In large cities like New York or Chicago, the downtown areas are comprised of office buildings and, in some cases, skyscrapers that contain thousands of workers.
 The ecosystem surrounding them is typically made up of cafes and other lunch spots, retail shops, and bars advertising happy hour –– all of which are reliant on the corporate crowd for revenue.
 Even under the hybrid model, these businesses will likely suffer without the office workers around to help grow revenue.

-With all this considered, there will be some trends that emerge related to remote work, particularly regarding the effect on the real estate market.
+With all this considered, there will be some trends that emerge related to the future of work, particularly remote work’s impact on the real estate market.
 Here are our predictions:

 Shorter office leases